-- a) Participate as a member of the Emergency Management Program Committee (EMPC) to conduct the annual Emergency Response Plan review, and undertake the electronic update of the ERP for change of duties and out-of-town agencies, names, telephone numbers, etc. - b) Maintain competency through training, as required, to be able to appropriately handle emergency situations.
-Maintain competency to be able to act for the CEMC at the EOC until the CEMC arrives. - c) Have and maintain an up-to-date inventory of supplies and equipment required for the EOC with one copy in the EOC, and ensure the supplies and equipment are always in the EOC.
-Ensure the same for the secondary EOC, as applicable. - d) Maintain, for voluntary completion, resident emergency information forms, and supply them to those who wish to use them.
+- a) Participate as a member of the Emergency Management Program Committee (EMPC) to conduct the annual Emergency Response Plan review. - b) Maintain competency through training, as required, to be able to appropriately handle emergency situations.
+Maintain competency to be able to act for the CEMC at the EOC until the CEMC arrives. - c) Maintain, for voluntary completion, resident emergency information forms, and supply them to those who wish to use them.
 Keep on file all completed forms for use during emergency circumstances only, such as evacuations.
 Issue regular reminders to residents to complete and/or update such forms.